 From Jan.
 1th 2021, 95 kinds of feature data of electromagnetic disturbance and geo-acoustic will be updated each week.
 Teams can download data by week.
 There are two ways to download data.
 One is to download data from the website manually.
 The other one is to download data automatically through login into the data server by an executable program which will be supplied by the host.

-The submission channel will open at 00:00 and close at 12:59 every Sunday.
+The submission channel will open at 00:00 and close at 23:59 every Sunday China time.
 Each team can login the website and submit its prediction manually.
 And they also can login the sever and submit their prediction automatically.
 Each team will have a code and instruction guide for server login.
 During the open of submission channel, each team can change their prediction and submit several times.
 And the latest submission will replace the old one.
-The result of prediction will be released after 00:00 every Monday.
+The result of prediction will be released 7days later which is after 00:00 the Monday after the next week.

 After Competition is end, each team should submit the model code and document (PPT form).
 It specifically includes the description of data processing methods, feature extraction methods, sample set and the architecture of prediction model, as well as a review of its 30 weeks prediction, etc. The submitted content includes design documents, algorithm and model description, source code, etc. The source code should be directly run in C/C++/Python/ Matlab environment and output the results.
 For the convenience of review, please provide the source code as well as the operating environment, input and output guide for the review committee to confirm the authenticity of the results.